umairsarwar325/umairsarwar325/README.md

 #### MERN Developer
 ![I am a MERN Developer](https://github.com/umairsarwar325/umairsarwar325/blob/main/Banner.png)

-I'm Umair from Pakistan, and I do Web Development.
-I am proficient in Frontend (HTML, CSS, JS, GSAP, TAILWIND, BOOTSTRAP) as well as Backend (NODE, EXPRESS, MONGODB) and REACT.
-I am passionate about making Modern Website and learning BLENDER and THREE JS.
-I am also learning JAVA and SPRING BOOT
+I'm Umair from Pakistan, and I am Web Developer with a strong foundation in both frontend and backend technologies.
+Proficient in HTML, CSS, JavaScript, GSAP, Tailwind CSS, and Bootstrap.
+Skilled in building backend systems with Node.js, Express.js, and MongoDB.
+Experienced in developing dynamic web applications using React.
+Passionate about creating modern web experiences and exploring the potential of 3D visualization with Blender and Three.js.
+Continuously expanding skillset by learning Java and Spring Boot.

-Skills: REACT / JS / HTML / CSS / NODE / EXPRESS / MONGODB / BLENDER
+Skills: React, JavaScript, HTML, CSS, Node.js, Express.js, MongoDB, Blender, Three.js, Java, Spring Boot